 Travelers can purchase a hotel and transfer package that includes: one night hotel accommodation at the Cabo de Hornos (or similar) in Punta Arenas, shared airport-to-hotel transfer, breakfast, and a drink voucher.
 Available as a pre- or post-expedition package.

-Flight from Punta Arenas to Frei Station on King George Island; one pre-expedition hotel night in Punta Arenas on Day 1 with welcome dinner, drinks, and breakfast in Punta Arenas at the Cabo de Hornos Hotel or similar; transfer from the airport to the hotel on Day 1 for travelers who arrive before 2 p.m.; cabin accommodations; gear on loan (waterproof boots); all meals aboard the ship; complimentary wine, beer, juice, and soft drinks served with lunch and dinner aboard the ship; complimentary coffee, tea, chocolate, cappuccinos, water, and snacks aboard the ship throughout the expedition; guided shore excursions; onboard lectures and entertainment; comprehensive pre- and post-voyage information material; contingency plan; IAATO passenger fee.
+One-way flight from Punta Arenas, Chile to King George Island; one pre-expedition hotel night in Punta Arenas on Day 1 with welcome dinner, drinks, and breakfast in Punta Arenas at the Cabo de Hornos Hotel or similar; group transfer airport/hotel on Day 1 for travelers who arrive before 2 p.m; shipboard accommodations; guided shore excursions; onboard lectures and entertainment; gear on loan (waterproof rubber boots); all meals onboard the ship; complimentary wine, beer, juice, and soft drinks served with lunch and dinner aboard the ship; complimentary coffee, tea, chocolate, cappuccinos, water, and snacks aboard the ship throughout the expedition; comprehensive pre- and post-voyage information material; contingency plan; IAATO passenger fee.
 Inclusions subject to change without notice.